PENN STATE SPORT CAMPS FREQUENTLY ASKED QUESTIONS

 How are refunds processed?

 When you submit a written refund request to the Sport Camps office, the request must be reviewed and approved by the Sport Camps office.
 Once approved, the refund will be processed.
 If the registration fee was paid by credit card, that card will be refunded.
 If the registration was paid by e-check or money order, the refund will be provided as a check.
-The process generally takes 1-2 weeks from the time we receive the refund request.
+The process for those refunds by credit card generally takes 1-2 weeks from the time we receive the refund request.
+Refunds for fees paid by check/e-check will be held for a period of 20 days upon receipt of the payment.

 What happens if a camp is cancelled?